nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 print(f"Modified Time in posix timestamp = {getTimeStampString(fileStat.st_mtime)}")
 ```

-## Deriving su-bfolder path from URL using safe_join
+## Deriving sub-folder path from URL using safe_join

 ## Injecting form object into the template
 * The below `server.py` is a simple flask server accessible at `http://localhost:50100` which serves `home.html.j2` template present in the `templates` folder